 List of Schools Taking Part in 2021/2023

 Enniscorthy Community College

-A new two-year cycle of Teaching and Learning in the 21st Century (TL21) will begin in Co.
-Wexford Education Centre in September 2021 and will continue to April 2023.
+A new two-year cycle of Teaching and Learning in the 21st Century (TL21) began in Wexford Education Support Centre in September 2021 and will continue to April 2023.